Amitava Chattopadhyay

-Amitava Chattopadhyay (born 5 July 1956) is The GlaxoSmithKline Chaired Professor in Corporate Innovation — Professor of Marketing at INSEAD, Fellow of the Institute on Asian Consumer Insights, and Senior Fellow at the Ernst & Young Institute for Emerging Market Studies.
+Amitava Chattopadhyay (born 5 July 1956) is the GlaxoSmithKline Chaired Professor in Corporate Innovation — Professor of Marketing at INSEAD, Fellow of the Institute on Asian Consumer Insights, and Senior Fellow at the Ernst & Young Institute for Emerging Market Studies.

-Professor Chattopadhyay is an authority on Brand management and the author of the award-winning book, The New Emerging Market Multinationals: Four Strategies for Disrupting Markets and Building Brands.
+Professor Chattopadhyay is an authority on brand management and the author of the award-winning book, The New Emerging Market Multinationals: Four Strategies for Disrupting Markets and Building Brands.

 Over the past three decades, he has published more than 60 articles, with the majority appearing in leading international journals such as the Journal of Marketing Research, Journal of Consumer Research, Journal of Marketing, Journal of Consumer Psychology, Marketing Science (journal), Management Science (journal), International Journal of Research in Marketing, and Long Range Planning.

 Prof. Chattopadhyay is on the editorial review boards of the Journal of Marketing, Journal of Consumer Psychology, International Journal of Research in Marketing, Journal of the Academy of Marketing Science, and Long Range Planning.
 He has been on the advisory board of the Association for Consumer Research as well as the Association's board of directors.
 For his research, he has been the recipient of several awards, including the Robert Ferber Award.

 Aside from degree programs, Chattopadhyay has taught in executive programs in Europe, North America, Australia, Asia, and Africa.
 He is on the advisory boards of several companies and a consultant to multinational firms.

 Early life and education

 Amitava has been a nomad all his life.
-He studied in five different schools in India and UK, from where he graduated high school from St. Gregory's Grammar School in Manchester, UK.
+He studied in five different schools in India and the UK, where he graduated from high school from St. Gregory's Grammar School in Manchester, UK.
 Along the way he studied at Ballygunge Government High School (Kolkata), Don Bosco School, Park Circus, (Kolkata), Modern School (New Delhi), and in Swansea, UK.

 He later studied Chemistry at Jadavpur University, a program from which he graduated at the top of his class in 1976, and went on to do his MBA (PGDP) from the Indian Institute of Management Ahmedabad, before heading off for his PhD in Marketing from the University of Florida in Gainesville, USA.